OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 ## Prerequisites

-To follow along with this blog post, you should have the following:
+To follow along with this blog post, you need the following:

 - An Octopus Deploy server, either [on-premises](https://octopus.com/start/server) or a [cloud instance](https://octopus.com/start/cloud)
 - An Azure subscription.
 If you don't already have one, you can sign up for a [30-day free trial](https://azure.microsoft.com/en-us/free/).